 In the kit you get a hard 0.6 graduated ND to darken skies and two long-exposure filters.
 The LEE Little Stopper reduces the amount of light that enters your lens by six stops, with the Big Stopper cutting out ten stops of light.

-If you’re unsure of how to calculate your long exposures, download the LEE Stopper Exposure Guide app onto your phone.
-It has a built-in timer function, which is very useful if your camera doesn’t have its own.
+If you’re unsure of how to calculate your long exposures, download the LEE Stopper app onto your phone.
+It has the ability to work out exposure times for 6-stop, 10-stop and 15-stop ND filters (irrespective of brand) and has a built-in timer function, which is very useful if your camera doesn’t have its own.

 NiSi Clever Cleaner

 This is one of the cheapest but most valuable filter accessories you can buy.
 Purposely designed for cleaning glass filters, the Clever Cleaner is highly effective at removing oils, splashes of seawater, fingerprints and other unwanted substances from filters.